NESI ATTENDEE GUIDE - 2025

 Arrival

-Arrival check-in opens at 3pm.
-Please don't come sooner.
+Arrival check-in opens at 3 pm on Friday.
+Please don’t come sooner.
+Park your car as tightly as possible, and respect the “no parking” signs.
+In fact, try for tighter than possible.
 Look for signs that will direct you to the registration room.
-You'll get a name button and an information packet that includes:
+You’ll get a name button and an information packet which includes:

 Accommodations